 - Wyche, Mary Lewis.
 Brief autobiographical sketch discussing the founding of the Rex Hospital School of Nursing.

 - Wyche, M.L.
 (1938).
 The history of nursing in North Carolina.
 University of North Carolina Press: Chapel Hill, NC

 - Mary Lewis Wyche remembers founding the Rex Hospital School of Nursing.

-Information about St. Agnes Hospital School of Nursing
+- St. Agnes Hospital School of Nursing

 - 1915-1916 catalog of St. Augustine.
 Pages 8-10 are about St. Agnes Nurses.
 The first North Carolina nursing school for African American women was located on the St. Augustine campus at the St. Agnes Hospital.